Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

 \micronew{\textbf{Proof.} We devise a \emph{contrapositive proof} for the above theorem.
 Suppose $R$ does \emph{not} make forward progress, i.e., $R$ is never dequeued from the request queue. $R$ must target a locked region because otherwise $R$ is dequeued when it is scheduled.
 The maintenance mechanism can only hold the lock for \emph{finite time}.
 When the maintenance mechanism releases the lock, no maintenance mechanism locks the same region for at least \ARI{}.
 If the MC retries $R$ within one \ARI{} after the lock is released, then $R$ is \emph{not} rejected by a maintenance mechanism, i.e., $R$ makes forward progress.
 However, if the MC retries $R$ every \ARI{}, then the MC also retries $R$ within one \ARI{} after the lock is released.
 Thus, if $R$ does \emph{not} make forward progress, then the MC does \emph{not} retry $R$ every \ARI{}.
 We infer from this that the theorem is true.}

-\micronew{\textbf{Memory Request Stall Time.}} {{\atbt{To limit the maximum potential memory request stall time, 1) long time taking maintenance operations can be divided into many smaller short time taking maintenance operations, 2) the maximum time a maintenance operation takes can be specified in the DRAM standard.}} In our design, the most time taking maintenance operation is \iscanew{ECC scrubbing} (Section~\ref{subsec:smd_ecc_scrubbing}), which takes $\approx \SI{350}{\nano\second}$ to \iscanew{read a DRAM row.} \iscanew{This stall time is comparable to what a memory request in a modern DDR4-based system experiences.
-In such a system, a request that arrives at the memory controller's request queues immediately after the memory controller schedules a periodic refresh operation (by issuing a $REF$ command) has to wait for the refresh operation to complete (e.g., for \SI{350}{\nano\second}~\cite{ddr4}).}}
+\micronew{\textbf{Memory Request Stall Time.}} {{\atbt{To limit the maximum potential memory request stall time, 1) \microrevcommon{time-intensive} maintenance operations can be divided into many small, short\omcr{2}{-duration} maintenance operations, 2) the maximum time a maintenance operation takes can be specified in the DRAM standard.}} In our design, the \omcr{2}{longest-duration} maintenance operation is \iscanew{ECC scrubbing} (Section~\ref{subsec:smd_ecc_scrubbing}), which takes $\approx \SI{350}{\nano\second}$ to \iscanew{read a DRAM row \atbcr{2}{(assuming no corrected ECC codewords need to be written back \omcr{3}{to the DRAM array})}.} \iscanew{This stall time is comparable to what a memory request in a modern DDR4-based system \omcr{2}{could} experience.
+In such a system, a request that arrives at the memory controller's request queues immediately after the memory controller schedules a periodic refresh operation (by issuing a $REF$ command) has to wait for the refresh operation to complete (e.g., for \SI{350}{\nano\second}~\cite{jedec2020ddr4}).}}